Table of Contents

 Intelligentdemand forecasting enables you to better predict customer demand and future trends, so you can prepare for slower or faster seasons, an influx in sales, and other predictions that makesupply chain planning much more effective.

-The best way to forecast demand is by cutting out the guesswork by implementing technology that collects, records, and tracks real-time inventory and sales data to analyze inventory turnover performance over time.
+The best way to forecast demand is by cutting out the guesswork by implementing technology that collects, records, and tracks real-time inventory and sales data to analyse inventory turnover performance over time.

 For instance, ShipBob’s3PL software offers built-in inventory management software, so merchants can view historical sales data to make decisions on budget, production lead times, storage, andproduct pricing.